rragundez/app-skeleton/README.md

  - Interactive layout which generates output from the input forms.
  - Class wrapper to extend the Flask application using Gunicorn `app/resources/gunicorn_wrapper.py`.
  - Example class which handles the dummy form submission `app/resources/form_submitter_dummy.py`.
  - Example class which handles the iris form submission `app/resources/form_submitter_iris.py`.
  - Function which runs a Flask application using Gunicorn, and handles multiple command line arguments `app/run_app.py`.
  - Folder with all necessary files for putting the application into a Docker container `docker`.

 ## Run application

-First install the `dummypackage` by executing:
+First install the `dummypackage` by executing
 ```bash
 python setup.py install
 ```
+Once you are building your own package you should keep a similar structure as best practice.
+You can read more about it (here)[https://blog.godatadriven.com/how-to-start-a-data-science-project-in-python].

 To run the application execute the command
 ```bash